 Replace the mixer paddle with the whisk attachment.
 Gradually add the cream while the mixer is running on medium-low speed.
 Once all the cream has been added and the mixture starts to thicken, turn up the mixer to medium-high and beat until medium peaks form.
 Add the vanilla paste or extract and beat until blended.

 Retrieve the prepared cake mold and pan/platter.
-Pour the coffee into a shallow vessel with enough room to lay the matzahs flat; I used a quarter-sheet pan.
+Pour the coffee into a shallow vessel with enough room to lay the matzahs flat; I used a rimmed quarter-sheet pan.
 Soak 1 matzah on both sides for several seconds on each side– these should be well-soaked (unlike traditional ladyfingers, which get soggy).
 Let the excess coffee drip back into the pan.

 Place the matzah into the bottom of the acetate-lined square.
-Scoop about 1 ½ cups mascarpone mousse onto the matzah and spread in an even layer to the edges of the square all the way around.
+Scoop about 1 ½ cups mascarpone mousse onto the matzah and spread it in an even layer to the edges of the square all the way around.
 The bottom layers are a bit awkward to smooth out because it’s hard to jam an offset spatula in there, but it doesn’t have to be perfect.
-Spoon about ½ cup ganache on top of the mousse and spread in an even layer.
+Pour about ½ cup ganache on top of the mousse and spread it in an even layer.
 Repeat with 3 more layers of matzah, mascarpone, and ganache.
 (You should have used up all the ganache at this point.)
 Add 1 more layer each of matzah and mascarpone– the very top should be mascarpone for now; smooth the mousse out evenly.
 Try to cover carefully with plastic wrap if you can– Glad Press n’ Seal Wrap works well here because it can grip the acetate and metal mold.
 Chill in the fridge overnight.